turingschool/front-end-curriculum/lessons/jquery-dom-traversal-and-manipulation.md

 ### `siblings()`

 `siblings()` will select all of the sibling elements based on the current query.
-Like it's friends, it will also take a selector if you're polite.
+Like its friends, it will also take a selector if you're polite.

 <p data-height="300" data-theme-id="23788" data-slug-hash="Gqrapr" data-default-tab="js,result" data-user="turing" data-embed-version="2" class="codepen">See the Pen <a href="http://codepen.io/team/turing/pen/Gqrapr/">Siblings</a> by Turing School of Software and Design (<a href="http://codepen.io/turing">@turing</a>) on <a href="http://codepen.io">CodePen</a>.</p>
 <script async src="//assets.codepen.io/assets/embed/ei.js"></script>